A direct word to men who keep choosing comfort over transformation.

 This is not about demonizing her.
 She may be a good woman.
 This is about your timing.
 And more than that — it is about your pattern.

 She feels like the answer because she meets the same needs the idol always met.
 She makes you feel chosen.
 She makes you feel capable.
 The relationship releases dopamine where the wound lives.
-And your nervous system, still raw from rejection, runs straight toward that relief like a man in the desert running toward water.
+Your nervous system, still raw from rejection, runs straight toward that relief like a man in the desert running toward water.

 The problem is: you are not just thirsty.
 You are sick.
 And water alone cannot cure what is wrong with you.
 You just walked out of the hospital because the IV drip of her attention felt better than the medicine.